Andrew Carnegie Mansion: History

 Andrew Carnegie, born in Scotland in 1835, immigrated to the U.S. as a child.
-During the late 19th century, he founded the Carnegie Steel Company, which became one of the largest American steel companies.
-Carnegie had shared a hotel suite with his mother until he married Louise Whitfield at the age of 51; they then lived near Fifth Avenue and 51st Street in Midtown Manhattan.
-The family stayed at their house in Scotland, the Skibo Castle, during the summer.
+During the late 19th century, he founded the Carnegie Steel Company, which became one of the largest American steel firms.
+Carnegie had shared a hotel suite with his mother until he married Louise Whitfield at the age of 51.
+The newlyweds then lived near Fifth Avenue and 51st Street in Midtown Manhattan.
+The family spent their summers at Skibo Castle, their estate in Scotland.
 Carnegie had been happy with the 51st Street house, which had been a wedding gift for Louise, and their daughter Margaret was born there in 1897.
 After Margaret was born, Carnegie asked painter Howard Russell Butler to devise plans for a renovation of the 51st Street house.
 Louise, who wanted to build a completely new house, discussed with Butler the possibility of designing a completely new house in New York City.